-Annual BEST Grantee Convening engaged 430 grant team members in sharing practices, learning together, and planning for the coming year.
-Cancelled in 2020 because of the pandemic, grantees were pleased to have this key learning opportunity back in place.
+Annual BEST Grantee Convening engaged almost 500 grant team members in sharing practices, learning together, and planning for the coming year.

-Annual BEST Mentor-Coach Equity in Action Conference provided space for 565 educational leaders to develop their skills and knowledge for promoting more equitable learning in schools across the state.
+Annual BEST Mentor-Coach Equity in Action Conference provided space for almost 800 educational leaders to develop their skills and knowledge for promoting more equitable learning in schools across the state.